-RADARTM, MazeBolt's new patented technology solution, is the only 24/7 automatic DDoS attack simulator on a live environment with ZERO downtime/ disruption.
+MazeBolt's RADAR[TM] testing is the only 24/7 automatic solution testing DDoS attacks across your live environment with zero operational downtime.
 It automatically detects, analyses, and prioritizes the remediation of DDoS vulnerabilities in any mitigation system.
-Raising the efficiency of your Mitigation solution, delivering the ultimate DDoS protection.
-It works with your mitigation solution to close the gap by functioning as a non-disruptive add-on layer on any DDoS Mitigation system and bringing down the vulnerability gap to under 2%.
+Raising the efficiency of your mitigation solution for a healthy DDoS mitigation posture.